Trapped Between Two Rocks at the End of the World

 Bearing down, Rachel grits her teeth and rushes through the onslaught of pain, through the foyer, and out the front door, where she finds the sinkhole eating the side of 65.

 Like a predator caught with fresh prey, the sinkhole snarls at her warningly– do not interrupt my meal.
-65’s bloody innards spill out the side of the gaping hole in its flesh, as the house moans.
+65 moans as its bloody innards spill out the side of the gaping hole in its flesh.

 Mouth agape, Rachel hurries to 66 next door.
 As she slams the door shut, she listens to the crash of 65, crumbling into the sinkhole’s gullet.
 She can’t bear to see it, as if being out of sight makes it not real.
 Will the neighborhood even still be here by the time the asteroid comes?

-The crashing sound of the cul-de-sac’s destruction mimics the sound of total obliteration when the asteroid comes.
+The crashing sound of the cul-de-sac’s destruction mimics the sound of total obliteration upon impact.
 It will be the sound of impact, much more than the sight, that will crush our feeble minds– the violent meeting of two celestial giants.
 Nothing so loud will have ever been heard by human ears.
 The depravity will warp us irrevocably.

-Temporarily safe in 66, Rachel listens until the curl-de-sac quietens again.
+Temporarily safe in 66, Rachel listens until the cul-de-sac quietens again.
 She exhales but then with her next inhale, clasps a hand over her nose and mouth.
 “Ugh!
 What is that smell?”

 11:30 pm 5 ½ hours until impact